mjm282/CS1653-2016fa-mjm282-mat164-zah15/reports/phase3-writeup.md

 - Add field for time-stamp to token to ensure we can make it expire
 - Convert token to a byte array and take the SHA 256-bit hash of it
 - Sign the hash of the token with the Servers private key
-- Send the token and the signed hash back
+- Send the token and the signed hash back using the procedure outlined above

 To verify file server
 - The user will intimate a connection by sending it the user name and RSA public key